-Bulk Redirect concepts · Cloudflare Rules docs
+Bulk Redirect concepts

 Expression

-The rule expression specifies the conditions that must be met for the rule to run.
+The rule expression, or filter expression, specifies the conditions that must be met for the rule to run.
 By default, all URL Redirects of the specified list will apply.

-The default expression of a Bulk Redirect Rule is
+The default expression of a Bulk Redirect Rule is the following:

-http.request.full_uri in $<LIST_NAME>, which means that the request URL after some basic normalization (if URL Normalization is enabled) should match the source URL of a URL Redirect in the list
+This expression means that the request URL, after some basic normalization (if URL normalization is enabled), should match the source URL of a URL Redirect in the list

 <LIST_NAME> for the redirect to be applied.

 You can use an expression different from the default one to increase the specificity of URL Redirect matches.
-For example, if you set the expression of a Bulk Redirect Rule to
+For example, if you set the expression of a Bulk Redirect Rule to the following expression, there will only be a match for requests coming from the United Kingdom:

 Key